akornsys-rdi/pcbid-specifications/README.md

 > **How does the system avoid possible collisions of author or project identifiers?**
 >
-> Collision checking is currently done manually, although automation with external tools and the implementation of PCBDB is planned.
+> Collision checking can be done manually, or with external tools.
+In any case, automation with the implementation of PCBDB is planned.
 However, this is not a cause for concern since the collision of these fields is unlikely at this stage of development.

 > **What is PCBDB?**
 >